-Large-scale additions to potash supply in Canada, Russia and Belarus between now and 2020 this extra potash supply will be exported to meet growing demand in East Asia.
-Latin America and South Asia.
-The East Asian region, and China in particular, is facing a growing supply deficit and is
+Large-scale additions to potash supply in Canada, Russia and Belarus between now and 2020 will create massive regional surpluses in North America and the Former Soviet Union.
+Much of this extra potash supply will be exported to meet growing demand in East Asia, Latin America and South Asia.
+The East Asian region, and China in particular, is facing a growing supply deficit and is likely to remain the world's largest potash import market over the medium-term.